-US futures point to a bear market; here’s what that means
+Stock declines signal a bear market; here’s what that means

-NEW YORK (AP) — Wall Street looks like it will open the week with more losses, with the S&P 500 falling to a level that market observers consider to be a so-called bear market.
+NEW YORK (AP) — Wall Street is opening the week with more losses, and the S&P 500 has fallen to a level that market observers consider to be a bear market.

 Rising interest rates, high inflation, the war in Ukraine and a slowdown in China’s economy have led investors to reconsider what they’re willing to pay for a wide range of stocks, from high-flying tech companies to traditional automakers.
 Big swings have become commonplace and Monday appears to be no exception.